audulus/rui/README.md

 # rui
-Experimental Rust UI for Audulus
+Experimental Rust UI library for Audulus

 Looks like this: